-Compressors in these units use permanent split capacitor type motors, eliminating need for start capacitors and relays.
+All compressors use permanent split capacitor type motors, eliminating need for start capacitors and relays.
 A low capacitance "compressor run capacitor" assists during start, and remains in system during operation.
 Line side of run capacitor is marked with a dot and must be installed on line side of supply circuit.
 See directions on capacitor, and wiring diagram (on Technical Sheet) for unit under test.